Dominique Kouas

-Dominique Kouas (born 1952) is a Béninois Vodou artist.
-His work is strongly influenced by traditional anonymous African artists from previous centuries.
+Dominique "Kouas" Gnonnou (born 1952) is a contemporary Beninese artist and sculptor of Vodun art.

+Biography

+Dominique "Kouas" Gnonnou was born in 1952 in Benin.
+He became an assistant and learned about the trade and restoration of destroyed and foraged artifacts and other pieces.
+Gnonnou's work is strongly influenced by traditional anonymous African artists from previous centuries.
+His home studio in Porto-Novo displays his unique style of contemporary art. with a wide range in a multitude of different media techniques used within his contemporary style.
+He has created a technique called Pein-tik, a combination of sculpture, painting, and batik.
 He is noted for his large metal-based works, which are on display in the International Festival of Vodun Arts and Cultures in Ouidah, but operates a studio in Porto Novo.
 Among his notable works is a sculpture of a "three-headed, three-footed, three-armed Mami Wata".
 Another is one which "depicts several faces bearing Fon (two on each cheek, temples, and forehead) and Yoruba (three on each cheek) scarification marks indicating their ethnic membership".
 The October Gallery in London is also in possession of his art.
 The work of the Artist achieved in the 80's and 90's is now considered as one of the most influent Beninoise contemporary visual art.
 His work takes part of the Jordan National Gallery of Fine Arts collection.

+Artworks

+Dominique Kouas has his artwork displayed and sold across the United States, England, and Africa. known locally in Ouidah for his large metal sculptures, and is categorized among the first generation of artists after Benin's Independence.
+One of his most recognizable artworks is the depiction of Mami Wata, three-headed, three-footed, three-armed sculpture that was also displayed.
+This art piece is located at the suspected spot of the Tree of Forgetting. using religious ties, with vodun systems and history his aesthetic is derived from diversity, interpersonal, and displaying history with the idea of change and forward moving.